This ultimate guide provides a comprehensive review of cyber risk, including:

 Compliance deficiencies

 Failure to comply with the security requirements set forth in regulations and standards not only puts an organization at risk for penalties but leaves gaps in security.
 The security measures that come with these rules reflect best practices designed to address known attack vectors.
-Cyber risks associated with compliance deficiencies range from exposure to malware and ransomware to phishing attacks and DDoS attacks.
+Cyber risks associated with compliance deficiencies range from exposure to malware and ransomware to phishing attacks and distributed denial of service (DDoS) attacks.

 Ineffective access management

 A number of cyber risks are associated with ineffective access management.
-Among the most common access management issues are granting users access to unauthorized data, allowing logins from unauthorized IP (internet protocol) addresses, lack of visibility into user access privileges, and poorly defined access policies.
+Among the most common access management issues are granting users access to unauthorized data, allowing logins from unauthorized internet protocol (IP) addresses, a lack of visibility into user access privileges, and poorly defined access policies.

 Insider threats